ahessl/Final/README.md

 ```
       dataFiles[[i]] <- dataFiles[[i]][, !grepl("Date.Time", names(dataFiles[[i]]))]
 ```
 The next part of the function checks to see if the _Temp_ column is listed in fahrenheit or celcius.
 If the column name includes '°F', the temp values are converted to celcius and the column name is edited so that F is replaced by C. The next part of the function (where it says "dir.create") creates a new folder named "SpringData" where outputs of each individual file will be sent.
+As previously mentioned, this step also includes code that consolidates all of the data from a particular sample location into a singular file.
 ```
       tempcolname <- names(dataFiles[[i]])[grepl("Temp", names(dataFiles[[i]]))]
       Fextrc <- str_extract(tempcolname, Temppat)